FelixLabelle/felixlabelle.github.io/_posts/2025-12-25-word_replacement.md

 To measure correlation we'll again frame this problem as binary.
 Texts that are the same or smaller vs longer and see if there is a correlation.

 For the meaningfulness of the tokens, this is a bit trickier to measure and define.
 My only thought here is to measure how many sub-words are used
 (i.e., the fertility of the tokenizer).
-For now, I'd focus on the first.
+For now, I'd focus on the first measure.

 ## Next Steps